Bruno Ecuele Manga: Cardiff City

 On 1 September 2014, Bruno Ecuele Manga signed for Welsh club Cardiff City for €5 million, keeping him until 2017.

 Ecuele Manga then made his Cardiff City debut, making his first start, in a 1–0 loss against Middlesbrough on 16 September 2014.
 Ecuele Manga scored his first Cardiff City goal, in a 3–1 win over Leeds United two months later on 1 November 2014.
 However, Ecuele Manga was on the sideline after injuring his knee during a match against Bolton Wanderers and his international commitment and made his return for his thirteenth start of the season, in a 3–2 loss against Brentford on 20 December 2014.

 Ecuele Manga was on the sideline again for his international commitment after being included for the Africa Cup of Nations.
 Ecuele Manga made his return, on 7 February 2015, in a 1–1 draw against Sheffield Wednesday.
 Ecuele Manga then scored his second goal of the season, in a 3–1 win over Rotherham United on 3 March 2015 and then his third goal came, a week later on 17 March 2015, in a 1–1 draw against Bournemouth.
 Ecuele Manga's impressive in his first season led calls for him to be named "Cardiff City's player of the season" by Wales Online.

-During the pre-season, Ecuele Manga picked up a knee injury resulting in him missing out on the start of the season.
+During the pre-season, Ecuele Manga picked up a knee injury, resulting in him missing out on the start of the season.
 Making his first appearance in the League Cup win over AFC Wimbledon and then being dropped back to the bench for the league games that followed.
 Whilst on international duty in September, he picked up a groin injury and was ruled out for two months.
 Ecuele Manga made his return to the first team coming on as a substitute for the injured, Sean Morrison against Birmingham City.

-Despite another injury ridden season, Ecuele Manga was offered a new contract by manager, Neil Warnock, which was signed on 27 June 2017.
+Despite another injury-ridden season, Ecuele Manga was offered a new contract by manager, Neil Warnock, which was signed on 27 June 2017.
 He made a total of 43 appearances as Cardiff finished 2nd in the league, to earn promotion to the Premier League.
-He scored his only goal of the season in a 4–1 over Mansfield Town in the FA Cup.
+He scored his only goal of the season in a 4–1 win over Mansfield Town in the FA Cup.

 Manga scored Cardiff's first goal of 2018–19 season in a 3–1 loss to Norwich City in the Football League Cup.

-Dijon
+Later career

-On 19 July 2019, he completed a move to French side Dijon FCO.
+On 19 July 2019, Ecuele Manga completed a move to French side Dijon FCO.
+He later played for Belfort, Niort and Paris 13 Atletico.